0xSpaceShard/starknet-devnet/website/docs/running/cli.md

 # CLI options

 Configure your Devnet instance by specifying CLI parameters on startup.
+To read more about HTTP and logging configuration, check out the [server config](../server-config) page.

 ## Help